 This city looked like it was pre-Cataclysm, with towering blocks of offices and apartments all lined up in grids, though almost all of them had collapsed in the Scion attack.
 He tsk-ed quietly at their foolishness and shook his head; rookie mistake, living in a place where the structures were so tall.
 They might as well have painted targets on their foreheads.
 Ah, but he shouldn't think ill of the dead—or the not-so-dead in the case of the unlucky ones.

 He raised his gun as an ear-piercing shriek shattered the air.
 Speak of the Devil and he shall appear, thought Leto somewhat irritably.
 There were Scavengers about after all.
-He hoped Fennick had listened and put a firearm somewhere in reach, though the noise was coming from somewhere in front of him, rather than the direction of the jeep.
-Best to skirt around them…
+He hoped Fennick had listened and put a firearm somewhere in reach; though the noise was coming from somewhere in front of him, rather than the direction of the jeep.
+Well, so long as they were distracted he could go searching in peace.

 "Stay away!"
 He turned his head as a panicked voice met his ears.
 Ignore it, Leto, ignore it, he told himself.
 While they're distracted you can go gather food.